fernandoPalluzzi/lstmContacts/README.md

 [1] "None"
 ```

-The output shows how the current input matches only by similarity, with a high warning level (11/15).
+The output shows how the current input has only a similarity match within the internal library (this is expected for an unknown variant), with a high warning level (11/15).
 Multiple antibodies (7cm4, 7l7e, 6zcz, 7r6w) could establish an effective contact with the input, although some hotspots have been found: residues W455, M492, L493 cannot be covered by any of the available antibodies.
 In addition, multipe variants match the input contact (omicron and wt).
 Although this is generally ininfluent for the time series prediction, it could be a sign of a reduced specificity.

 ## 1.4.
 AAC search